Deusxy/MuSIC-PDO-3HP/README.md

-### Multiscale Analysis of the Sustainable Production of 1,3-PDO and 3HP
+### Multiscale Analysis of the Sustainable Production of 1,3-PDO and 3HP And Others

 This repository contains the model, data, and code used for the publication "Multi-scale Exploration of the Technical, Economic, and Environmental Dimensions of Bio-based Chemical Production".